 There are many major players in the field these days.
 Google was already in with its cloud-based processor and its cloud OS.
 Amazon came in with different cloud services that are now countered by Microsoft that also offers services to create test and implement software remotely.

 Following the lead, Adobe is the latest entrant to cloud computing at the time of writing this.
 Instead of offering disks, it is now offering its software usage at monthly rentals; people need not install entire software to their local machines unless they need full functionality.
 The same applies to Office Web Apps.
 Check out the Major Cloud Players For Storage I listed earlier.
 There are many and they are good.
-But how good is the cloud technology?
+But how good is cloud technology?
 Is such a model feasible in the long run?

-While we can say that cloud computing has and will reduce costs by a significant percentage, there is much bigger a picture to it that what the eyes can see.
+While we can say that cloud computing has and will reduce costs by a significant percentage, there is much bigger a picture to it than what the eyes can see.
 Downtimes and maintenances are just one side of the aspects.
 These cannot be much big a hurdle to prevent people from using cloud computing.
 Then what is the major problem?
 Why people might shy away from cloud computing in the future?

 Problems With Current Clouds

 One reason is that such cloud services are increasingly being used to DDoS other websites.
-Amazon was down in August 2013 for many hours due to directed direct denial of service attack from a user who rented just a small portion of the same cloud for the purpose.
+Amazon was down in August 2013 for many hours due to a directed direct denial of service attack from a user who rented just a small portion of the same cloud for the purpose.
 An article at InfoWorld, says Amazon cloud is prone to hacks.
 Only yesterday, Adobe servers were hacked and the details of about 2.9 million customers were made public.

 Thus not only the clouds serve as a base for hacking and other malicious uses – given the policies and inabilities of service providers but they can also be hacked if not secured with multiple techniques.
 Then again, multiple security measures may mean inconvenience to the users.